Bombing of Wieluń

-The bombing of Wieluń is considered by many to be the first major act of World War II, and the September Campaign.
-After Luftwaffe air units moved into Polish airspace in the early morning of 1 September, they reached the town of Wieluń by 04:40–45.
-Around this time, the first strikes on the town were conducted, with a total of 46,000 kg of bombs being dropped on civilian targets for nine hours.
-Elsewhere, the Battle of Westerplatte and Danzig skirmishes began around the same time (04:45), starting the well-coordinated Invasion of Poland.
+The bombing of the Polish town of Wieluń on 1 September 1939 is considered by many to be the first major act of World War II and the September Campaign.
+After German Luftwaffe Junkers Ju 87 planes moved into Polish airspace in the early morning, they reached Wieluń by 04:40–45.
+Around this time, the first airstrikes on the town were conducted, with a total of 46,000 kg of bombs being dropped on civilian targets for nine hours.
+Elsewhere, the Battle of Westerplatte and Danzig clashes began around the same time (04:45), starting the well-coordinated Invasion of Poland.

-Located near the German border, the town of Wieluń was completely undefended, lacking anti-air capabilities and a military garrison.
+Located near the German border, Wieluń was completely undefended, lacking anti-air capabilities and a military garrison.
 Despite Wieluń having no military targets, airstrikes continued.
 German intelligence reports had stated there was a Polish cavalry brigade stationed in the town.
 The Luftwaffe had reportedly bombed a "clearly marked" hospital, and strafed fleeing civilians, and also bombed the nearby towns of Działoszyn, Radomsko, and Sulejów, which also had no military targets.

 In the aftermath, 127 civilian casualties were reported – possibly "several hundred" – but the exact number remains unknown.
 70% of the town (90 percent, in the city center) was destroyed.

 As the attack on the town happened without a declaration of war, it constituted the first German war crime in World War II, because it violated the 1907 Hague Convention III - Opening of Hostilities prohibiting hostilities against neutral powers without notification of a declaration of war.